MWRA online - home

 Active Source Reservoirs

-MWRA's two source reservoirs can the store 477 billion gallons of water for everyday use.
-Actual levels fluxuate.
+MWRA's two source reservoirs, the Quabbin and Wachusett, can store 477 billion gallons of water for everyday use.
+Actual levels fluctuate.

 Source Reservoirs: 477 billion gallons